Cyber Resilience Act (CRA) - no time to wait

 00:08:04: There is room and there are applications which highly benefit for it.

-00:08:08: I mean, in the end, it's about creating availability to improve the overall availability of your
+00:08:08: I mean, in the end, it's about creating availability to improve the overall availability of your system.

-00:08:16: And we see that the threats and the risk, they increase.
+00:08:16: And we see that the threats and the risks, they increase.

-00:08:20: Michael, when we talk about Cyber Resilience Act, it's not about a product, right?
+00:08:22: When we talk about Cyber Resilience Act, it's not about a product, right?

-00:08:27: It's about the competence to build products on the regulation.
+00:08:27: It's about the competence to build products.

-00:08:31: Yeah, exactly.
+00:08:32: Yeah, exactly.

 00:08:33: You do it once, for example, and you're done.